 Everybody and every body is different.
 When you’re deciding on a course of treatment for sleep issues, first ask yourself this question: Do you have trouble falling asleep, staying asleep, or both?

 According to Cramer Ernst, when using cannabis or CBD oil for sleep, there are a range of products from short-acting ones that can help you fall asleep fast to long-acting ones that can help you stay asleep, so you want to make sure you pick the one that addresses your particular ailment.

-A vaporizer like BEBOE’s Calming CBD Blend is considered short-acting because it takes effect in as little as 90 seconds, but only lasts about an hour.
-(Short-acting products are best for people who need help falling asleep.)
+A vaporizer like the Her Highness Sleeping Beauty Vape Pen is considered short-acting because it takes effect in less than 10 minutes and is great for people who need help falling asleep.
 A tincture under the tongue, like Mineral’s Robyn for Sleep, is considered medium-acting because it takes 20 minutes to kick in and lasts between four and five hours.
 And then there are the edibles or capsules, like Plant People’s Be Calm Caps, which can take up to two hours to take effect but typically last between six and eight hours.
 (These long-acting ones are a great bet for people who can nod off easily but need help staying asleep.)

 3. Integrate CBD into your sleep hygiene routine